 The blog is run and edited by lecturers and PhD students from LICS, the Department of Linguistics, Cognitive Science and Semiotics at Aarhus University, and their knowledge, interests and research will therefore often be the basis for the contributions to this blog.
 Submissions may come from lecturers, students and research groups associated with LICS, as well as from external contributors.
 The blog is mainly in the Danish language, but selected contributions are occasionally made available in other relevant languages as well.

-The editorial board consists of Peter Bakker (coordinator), Kristoffer Friis Bøegh, Christina Rejkjær Dideriksen, Søren Sandager Sørensen, Jeroen Willemsen and Ditte Zachariassen.
-Johanne Vejrup Nielsen is connected as an illustrator and Carina Ryge Andersen as editorial assistant.
+The editorial board consists of Peter Bakker (coordinator), Kristoffer Friis Bøegh, Christina Rejkjær Dideriksen, Yonatan Goldshtein, Michael Nguyen, Søren Sandager Sørensen, Jeroen Willemsen and Ditte Zachariassen.
+Carina Ryge Andersen is connected as an editorial assistant.

 If you are interested in writing a contribution, we would like to hear from you!
 Contact firstname.lastname@example.org